 |Examination Online||ONLINE (OPEN BOOK) EXAM WITHIN 4HR WINDOW (1500 WORDS)||40|

-The assessment strategy is designed to provide students with the opportunity to demonstrate that
+The assessment strategy is designed to provide you with the opportunity to demonstrate:

 Thus, the summative assessment for this module consists of:

-- Explore the theories, methods, and applications of developmental psychology in relation to these topics
+- explore the theories, methods, and applications of developmental psychology in relation to a variety of topics;

-- Develop research ability through guided practical work in designing, carrying out, analyzing and writing up a small-scale developmental experiment, and setting this in an appropriate theoretical and empirical context
+- develop research ability through guided practical work in carrying out, analyzing and writing up a small-scale developmental study, and setting this in an appropriate theoretical and empirical context

 C - Cognitive/analytical